 Our business depends on our rights to and under the patents we obtained from SAIC.
 Our agreements with SAIC impose various obligations on us, including payment obligations and minimum royalties that we must pay to SAIC.
 If SAIC believes that we have failed to meet these obligations, SAIC could seek to limit or reacquire the assigned patent rights, which could lead to costly and time-consuming litigation and, potentially, a loss of our rights in these patents.
 During the period of any such litigation, our ability to carry out the development and commercialization of potential products could be significantly and negatively affected.
-The loss or restriction of our rights in our patents would result in our inability to continue our business.
+If our rights in our patents were restricted or ultimately lost, our ability to continue our business based on the affected technology platform could be severely adversely affected.